aufdemarbeitsmarkt/rossmo_et_ridgway/README.md

 ## Future Improvements / TODOs

+- create a way to score results, i.e. can we assess how well the algorithm identified a known serial criminal's residence / place of work
 - allow for "confidence" of location, e.g. some of the disappearance locations are "last seen in the Seattle area" (Patricia Yellowrobe)
 - compensate score values for water, unreasonableness of commute or excessive commute times
     - Rossmo discusses this on pg.
 154 - 155